binalyze/acme-labs/README.md

 # AIR Lab Environment

-A comprehensive Docker Compose environment for creating a multi-container lab setup with workstations, servers, and applications powered by Binalyze AIR deployment automation.
+A comprehensive Docker Compose environment for creating a multi-container lab setup simulating workstations, servers, and business applications to test Binalyze AIR.

 ## Overview